yangbo93/AdaBelief-and-Crop-Attack/README.md

 # CI-AB-FGM
 This repository contains code to reproduce results from the paper:
-**Adversarial example generation with AdaBelief Optimizer and Crop Invariance**
+**Adversarial example generation with AdaBelief Optimizer and Crop Invariance**.
+This paper has been preprinted as preprint in arXiv with the according link: https://arxiv.org/abs/2102.03726

 ## REQUIREMENTS
 - Environment Anaconda